xieren58/ai-bridge/README.md

 # ai-bridge

+A browser extension library brings the AI power of the ChatGPT to another webpage.

+# Something to say!!!
 We have seen so many great applications to bring the AI power of the ChatGPT to another webpage.
 One of the most famous is the [ChatGPT for Google](https://github.com/wong2/chatgpt-google-extension).It brings the AI power of the ChatGPT to google.

 My friend!
 You can do the same thing by using this library in the background.js and injecting the content_script to the traditional website you want using the [browser extension techie](https://developer.chrome.com/docs/extensions/mv3/).
 Then you can send the message between the website and